5cript/nui-scp/README.md

-# nui-scp
+# nui-sftp

-This project will contain a cross platform SSH and SFTP/SCP client.
+This project will contain a cross platform SSH and SFTP client.
 Still under construction :construction:

 # Todo List